yashkothari92/codewithme/Leetcode/README.md

 		34330,5 => Math.max(343305, 534330)
 		534330,9 => Math.max(5343309, 9534330) => 9534330

+#199	Binary Tree Right Side View (Medium)

+	Given the root of a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

+	Example 1:
+	  Input: root = [1,2,3,null,5,null,4]
+	  Output: [1,3,4]

+	Example 2:
+	  Input: root = [1,null,3]
+	  Output: [1,3]

+	Example 3:
+	  Input: root = []
+	  Output: []

+	@ BFS (using Queue)
+	add root first, and then until queue is not empty, add both the children (left & right) when size == i, store value to list

 #204.
 Count Primes (Easy)

 	Count the number of prime numbers less than a non-negative number, n.